For Seniors, CBD Topicals Are Gateway Bud Products

 Sidebar: My Personal story

-I have found CBD topicals as the perfect entry point to a wider range of health-supporting cannabis therapy.
+I have found CBD topicals as the perfect entry point to a wider range of health-supporting bud therapy.
 Full disclosure: I am not a senior, but a 39-year old mother of two who’s been using topical CBD on the bottom of my feet to relieve chronic pain from plantar fasciitis for over a year.
 Before turning to topical CBD, I tried different shoes and special inserts, stretches tailored for my condition, as well as massage—but nothing relieved the pain and inflammation like topical CBD.
 When I use it regularly, the condition hardly impacts my life.
 When I forget to replenish my supply, I’m hobbled with pain, limping from couch to chair to bed.

 In time, I became interested in taking CBD oil internally to help relieve anxiety and difficulty staying asleep.
 This, too, has proved effective.
 More recently, I’ve begun to expand my interest to tinctures and flower containing low levels of THC, both for therapeutic and relaxation purposes.
 It makes a lot of sense that others might follow a similar trajectory, and that CBD topicals can provide a low-risk entry point for those who can benefit from its use.